 The course is very comprehensive.
 I have been knitting for many years and would have called myself an experienced knitter but I am learning so much.
 I will end up with some very useful tools to use in my work and for teaching.

 It is great to do something I have been passionate about for a long time and to do it at a level that far surpasses anything else I have found.
 It feels like I have "come home" and sharing my passion with others like-minded, even if long distance, is very inspiring.

 I work full time and is important to be aware that commitment both in time and effort is needed to get the results.
 That said, the course is well worth it.

 Making a "space" to work and setting a timetable helps.
 I love the course, the work is easy but challenging.
 It is certainly stretching me and I am learning heaps about myself, knitting and how I knit, etc

-I successfully completed the C & G Creative Sketchbooks course in 2005.
 I cannot recommend Loraine highly enough.
 As well as being a spectacularly accomplished designer herself, she is also an inspirational and insightful teacher.

 All learners have unique starting points; Loraine has that rare gift of being able to understand exactly where an individual learner's particular starting point is.
 I felt that she accompanied me on an exciting journey, giving support and advice where needed, finally encouraging me to take enormous leaps forward over unfamiliar ground.

 Without such skilled support, advice and encouragement my life would not have taken the exhilarating turn that it has.
-The Creative Sketchbooks course really did change the way I see the world and I am happier for it.